senad-d/static-site-test/README.md

-# Dimimont Home‑Care Marketing Site
+# DimiMont Home‑Care Marketing Site

-This is a statically exported [`Next.js`](https://nextjs.org) single‑page marketing site for **Dimimont Home‑Care**.
+This is a statically exported [`Next.js`](https://nextjs.org) single‑page marketing site for **DimiMont Home‑Care**.
 It is built with the App Router, Tailwind CSS, and a small component system, and is intended to be deployed to static hosting (for example Vercel, Netlify, GitHub Pages, or similar).

 The site focuses on:

 - A **sticky global header** with navigation and theme toggle
 - A **hero section** highlighting the core value proposition
-- An **about section** describing Dimimont's approach
+- An **about section** describing DimiMont's approach
 - A **projects section** with real project case studies
 - A **contact section** with a Mailchimp‑backed "free estimate" form
 - A **footer** with branding and links